Abby Sciuto: Character backstory

 She appears well-versed in her field of study; she is rarely stumped by the puzzles that Gibbs' team presents to her.
 Abby has been shown to have skills in traditional forensics, computer forensics, and hacking.
 She has implied that she has a PhD in chemistry.
 It has been shown that she does all the work on the evidence herself.
-In season three, when she was given an assistant, Charles "Chip" Sterling, she revolted, but eventually learned to put up with him.
+In season three, she was given an assistant named Charles "Chip" Sterling.
+She revolted, but eventually learned to put up with him.
 However, their working partnership did not last long, as Abby later discovered Sterling had framed DiNozzo for murder.
 Exposed, Chip threatened her with a knife; she promptly subdued him, hog-tied him with duct tape, and insisted on being allowed to work alone from then on, something to which then-Director Jenny Shepard agreed.

 It has also been mentioned numerous times that she is a devout Roman Catholic and is on a bowling team with several nuns.

-In the 2009 NCIS: Los Angeles episode "Random On Purpose", Abby is described as being in her late 20s, suggesting she was born in the early 1980s.
+In the 2009 NCIS: Los Angeles episode "Random On Purpose," Abby is described as being in her late 20s, suggesting she was born in the early 1980s.
 (Actress Perrette was born in 1969, and was 40 when this episode first aired.)
-However, in a flashback in the 2013 NCIS episode "Hit and Run", Abby is shown to be 10 years old in the early 1980s, implying that she was born in the early 1970s.
+However, in a flashback in the 2013 NCIS episode "Hit and Run," Abby is shown to be 10 years old in the early 1980s, implying that she was born in the early 1970s.

 Resignation

-In the Season 15 episodes "One Step Forward" and "Two Steps Back," the character of Clayton Reeves, an MI6 agent, dies protecting Abby from a hitman hired to kill her.
-Abby is severely wounded in the attempt, but recovers and tracks down the man who arranged the hit―a black-ops expert whom she had encountered several years earlier.
+In the Season 15 episodes "One Step Forward" and "Two Steps Back;" Clayton Reeves, an MI6 agent, dies protecting Abby from a hitman hired to kill her.
+She is severely wounded in the attempt, but recovers and tracks down the man who arranged the hit―a black-ops expert whom she had encountered several years earlier.
 She tricks him into believing that she has spiked his coffee with a fatal dose of cyanide, then offers to give him the antidote in exchange for his confession; the ploy succeeds and he is quickly arrested by the agents.
 Abby subsequently resigns from NCIS to accompany Reeves' body back to England and start a charity in honor of Reeves and his mother to help the homeless.